-A relatively large number of people in Daytona Beach Shores telecommute to their jobs.
-Overall, about 9.08% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.93% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Daytona Beach Shores in 2010 was $34,767, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
-This equates to an annual income of $139,068 for a family of four.
+The per capita income in Daytona Beach Shores in 2010 was $34,539, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
+This equates to an annual income of $138,156 for a family of four.
 However, Daytona Beach Shores contains both very wealthy and poor people as well.

 The people who call Daytona Beach Shores home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Daytona Beach Shores residents report their race to be White, followed by Asian.
-Important ancestries of people in Daytona Beach Shores include German, English, Italian, and French .
+Important ancestries of people in Daytona Beach Shores include Irish, English, Italian, and French .